“Are demons supposed to be so good looking?”

 “You see Zoe, something that people don’t understand is that perfection is only found in death.”
 Eneizar added, walking towards her before he turned her laptop so he could write something down.

-She peeked over his arm and saw that he has written one word-no, a name.
+She peeked over his arm and saw that he has written one word-no, a name and a wide picture appeared on her desktop.

 “He’s the perfect one.
 The star that shines brighter than any, the angel whose beauty sends a shiver down your spine.”